7 Amazing Things to do in Dingle with Kids

 To add some additional interest, the trail passes a ruin of an old charming house.
 This house is a filming location for an old 1970’s movie called Ryan’s Daughter, starring Robert Mitchum.

-Including our detour to climb the small hill at the top, our hike totaled 3.4 miles / 5.5km with 580 feet / 177m elevation gain.
-It took us 2 hours and 15 minutes to do his hike, which was a bit faster than usual for us with the kids.
+Including our detour to climb the small hill at the top, our hike totaled 5.5 km (3.4 miles) with 177 m (580 feet) elevation gain.
+It took us 2 hours and 15 minutes to do this hike, which was a bit faster than usual for us with the kids.

 Dun Chaoin Coastal Loop trail map

-Hiking the Dunmore Head Loop was our final hike along the western tip of the Dingle Peninsula.
-This hike shares the parking lot with Coumeenoole Beach, so it’s very busy.
-We arrived at 1:15pm and were lucky to find a spot.
+Hiking the Dunmore Head Loop was our final family hike along the western tip of the Dingle Peninsula.
+This hike shares the same parking lot with Coumeenoole Beach, so it’s very busy.
+We arrived at 1:15 pm and were lucky to find a spot.

 The trail ends near the western end of the peninsula, which interestingly enough, is the most westerly point in all of Europe.
 There are several rocky islands just off the coastline which are very picturesque.